Anicia Peters

-Anicia Peters is a Namibian computer scientist specializing in human–computer interaction (HCI).
-She is the CEO of the National Commission of Research, Science and Technology (NCRST).
+Anicia Nicola Peters is a Namibian computer scientist specialising in human–computer interaction.
+She is the CEO of the National Commission of Research, Science and Technology.

 Early life and education

-Peters was born in Rehoboth, Namibia, and attended Origo Primary School.
+Anicia Nicola Peters was born in Rehoboth, Namibia and attended Origo Primary School.
 Her family moved to the Khomasdal suburb of Windhoek when she was about 8; there, she attended M.H.
 Greeff Primary School and later Concordia College.

-Peters earned two undergraduate degrees cum laude from the Namibia University of Science and Technology, formerly known as Polytechnic of Namibia; one was the National Diploma in Business Computing and the other was a B.Tech. in Business Computing.
+Peters earned two undergraduate degrees, both cum laude, from the Namibia University of Science and Technology (formerly the Polytechnic of Namibia): a National Diploma in Business Computing and a B.Tech. in Business Computing.
 For her B.Tech. degree, she earned the Rector's Medal for outstanding achievement and the Prof. Yrjö Neuvo Award for the best graduate in information technology at the institution.

-Peters then studied at Iowa State University, obtaining a MSc and a PhD in human–computer interaction.
-She received two scholarship awards in 2013 from Boeing for contribution to HCI research conference publications.
+Peters then studied at Iowa State University, obtaining an MSc and a PhD in human–computer interaction.
+She received two scholarship awards from Boeing in 2013 for her contributions to publications of the human–computer interaction research conference.
 For her PhD, she received a Research Excellence Award from Iowa State University.
 She completed her PhD under a Fulbright International Science and Technology Award and a Schlumberger Faculty for the Future Women in Science fellowship.
-Her current research work is on social computing, gender in digital technologies, gamification, and e-participation such as e-government and e-health.
+Her current research work is on social computing, gender in digital technologies, gamification, and e-participation, such as e-government and e-health.

 In 2012, she became a Google Anita Borg scholar in the United States.
-She also interned at Intuit in the Silicon Valley as user experience (UX) researcher prior to accepting a postdoctoral fellowship at Oregon State University.
-Here, she worked under Margaret Burnett, who co-founded the area of end-user software engineering and developed two visual programming languages.
+She also interned at Intuit in Silicon Valley as a user experience researcher prior to accepting a postdoctoral fellowship at Oregon State University, where she worked under Margaret Burnett, who co-founded the area of end-user software engineering and developed two visual programming languages.